cevio/koa-rapid-router/README.md

 ## Performance

-Its performance is about 100 times that of [koa-router](https://www.npmjs.com/package/koa-router), but it's similar to [fastify](https://www.npmjs.com/package/fastify) (if you don't use the KOA infrastructure, use http).
+Its performance is 100 times faster then [koa-router](https://www.npmjs.com/package/koa-router), but it's similar to [fastify](https://www.npmjs.com/package/fastify) (if you don't use the KOA infrastructure, use http).

 Test sample: 10,000 static routes are injected into different architectures.